 Note that because FRED uses levels and rounded data as published by the source, calculations of percentage changes and/or growth rates in some series may not be identical to those in the original releases.
 The following formulas are used: Change: … Continue reading

-If you have questions about the data in the FRED® database, please send us an email or give us call at (314) 444-3733.
+If you have questions about the data in the FRED® database, please send us an email.
 We are available Monday through Friday, 8 a.m. to 4:00 p.m.
-Central Time, and respond to all … Continue reading
+Central Time, and respond to all email inquiries within two business days.

 A (free) FRED account allows you to save all the graphs you create.
 You can choose whether you want them to automatically update as new data are released.
 To save a graph, click the “Account Tools” button below the graph. … Continue reading